rajeski/People_Analytics/README.md

 Hofstede, G. H. (2001).
 Culture's consequences: Comparing values, behaviors, institutions, and organizations across nations (2nd ed.).
 Thousand Oaks, CA: Sage Publications.

 Kirkpatrick, J. D., & Kirkpatrick, W. K. (2016).
 Kirkpatrick's four levels of training evaluation.
 Alexandria, VA: ATD Press.

+# Addendum:

+Institutional-inertia and 'this is the way we have always done it, etc.' is arguably a major reason why some of the reasons why these finding (unfortunately) are unsurprising.